-Huawei has never been shy of pushing boundaries and trying new things that could be construed as either a stroke of genius or the worst idea in the history of tech.
-Whether it's a fitness tracker which also happens to be a Bluetooth earpiece you wear on your wrist, or small tablets that are capable of making phone calls, there have been a bunch of questionable products over the years.
+(Pocket-lint) - Huawei has never been shy of pushing boundaries and trying new things.
+Some could be construed as a stroke of genius, othes the worst idea in the history of tech.
+Whether that's a fitness tracker which also happens to be a Bluetooth earpiece you wear on your wrist, or a small tablet that's capable of making phone calls, there have been a bunch of unusual products over the years.

-For 2019, the latest gadget to fit into this category is the Mate 20 X. It's part of the Mate 20 smartphone series - which also includes the regular Mate 20 and Mate 20 Pro - but is marketed as a portable gaming system, given its huge 7.2-inch screen.
-In fact, during its launch, Huawei wanted us to believe that it's a direct competitor to the Nintendo Switch (and here are five reasons why it shouldn't have).
+For 2019, the latest gadget to arguably fit into this category is the Mate 20 X. It's part of the Mate 20 smartphone series - which also includes the regular Mate 20 and Mate 20 Pro models - but given the X's huge 7.2-inch screen it was part promoted as a direct competitor to the Nintendo Switch during its unveil by Huawei (and here are five reasons why it shouldn't have been).

 The Godzilla of phones